-Spanish Potato Omelette, the very famous Tortilla española is the most delicious potato omelette, and one of many amazing tapas that the Spanish cuisine is well known for.
+Spanish Potato Omelette, the very famous Tortilla Española de Patatas is the most delicious potato omelette, and one of the many amazing tapas that the Spanish cuisine is well known for.
 Great as a brunch or a light dinner, this Spanish tortilla recipe is an absolute treat every single time.

 Now, imagine what a party you could throw with some delicious tapas!
 Food like this makes me wish l visited Spain, l would probably eat there until l pop.
 So much to choose from!